mervegulec2/scuba-mental-health/README.md

+This repo now only includes the website of our project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.